1986 United States bombing of Libya: The raid

 The raid began in the early hours of 15 April, with the stated objectives of sending a message and reducing Libya's ability to support and train terrorists.
-Reagan warned that "if necessary, [they] shall do it again."
+Shortly after the raid Reagan warned "Today, we have done what we had to do.
+If necessary, we shall do it again."

 Coordinated jamming by the EF-111s and EA-6B Prowlers began at 01:54 (Libyan time) as the A-7Es and F/A-18As began launching AGM-88 HARM and AGM-45 Shrike missiles for suppression of enemy air defenses (SEAD).
 The attack began at 0200 hours (Libyan time), and lasted about twelve minutes, with 60 tons of munitions dropped.
 The F-111 bombers' rules of engagement required target identification by both radar and Pave Tack prior to bomb release to minimize collateral damage.
 Of the nine F-111s targeting Bab al-Azizia, only three placed their GBU-10 Paveway II bombs on target.
-One F-111 was shot down by a Libyan ZSU-23-4 over the Gulf of Sidra and one F-111's bombs missed the barracks, striking diplomatic and civilian sites in Tripoli, and narrowly missing the French embassy.
+One F-111 was shot down by a Libyan SAM over the Gulf of Sidra and one F-111's bombs missed the barracks, striking diplomatic and civilian sites in Tripoli, and narrowly missing the French embassy.
 All three F-111s assigned to Sidi Bilal released their GBU-10 bombs on target.
 One of the six F-111s assigned to bomb the Tripoli airfield aborted its mission with a terrain-following radar malfunction, but the remaining five dropped BSU-49 high drag bombs destroying two Il-76 transport aircraft.
 America's A-6s damaged the Jamahiriyah MiG assembly warehouse and destroyed four MiG shipping crates.
 Two A-6s from Coral Sea aborted their mission, but five A-6s with CBU-59 APAM cluster bombs and one with Mk 82 bombs struck Benina airfield destroying three or four MiGs, two Mil Mi-8 helicopters, one Fokker F27 Friendship transport, and one small straight-wing aircraft.
 A Boeing 727 was also reportedly destroyed during the Benina strike.